 - Howling Against the Moon: The Last Wolves of Ireland

-Woodcut by Lucas Cranach the Elder, 1512, of a werewolf savaging a town and carrying off babies. ( Public Domain )
+Woodcut by Lucas Cranach the Elder, 1512, of a werewolf ravaging a town and carrying off babies. ( Public Domain )

 After the trial an extensive search was made at Peter’s farm for the magical werewolf-belt but nothing resembling it was ever recovered.

-The Hidden Political Agenda of the Werewolf Hunters
+The Hidden Political Agenda of the German Werewolf Hunters

 A detail given in this story is found to be inconsistent with the historical facts, suggesting there is a hidden layer beneath the surface story of Peter Stumpp, the werewolf.
 The 16-page pamphlet and the German broadsheets all noted the attendance of “members of the aristocracy” at Stumpp’s execution “including the new Archbishop and Elector of Cologne”.
 This single fact suggests the presence of a hidden motive.